 The prefecture of Chania covers the western part of Crete.
-Bordered east by Law.
-Rethymno, while the other sides surrounded by sea.
 Chania has also the inhabited islands Gavdos and Gavdopoula, located about 20 miles south of the county, in the Aegean Sea.

-Chania - the second after the city of Heraklion in Crete.
+Explore Chania a famous destination in Crete, the second after the city of Heraklion of the island.
 And in ancient times, when there was not yet Heraklion, Chania was the first.
 Perhaps the first in everything: in terms of trade, security and the number of inhabitants.
 It has had through the centuries many conquerors and with a long history of culture.
 The most important part is the Old Town, constructed around the Venetian harbour 600 years ago by the Venetians and the Turks.
 It is a very beautiful city, picturesque famous for its Venetian harbour, the old harbour and narrow streets.
 Ideal for shopping and romantic walks.
-Chania will astonish you with its museums, monasteries and buildings, like the Market of Chania.
-Visit the lots of clean and beautiful beaches like Falassarna, Elafonissi and Fragokastelo but also great gorges like Samaria, well known all over the world.
+Explore the best places in Chania with astonishing museums, monasteries and buildings, like the Market of Chania.
+Visit the lots of clean and beautiful beaches like Falassarna and Elafonissi and but also the great Samaria Gorge, the longest gorge in Europe.

-The main regions prefecture of Chania are Agia Marina, Agia Roumeli, Akrotiri, Almyrida-Plaka, Chania city, Georgioupoli, Gerani, Kalamaki, Kalathos, Kalyves, Kasteli-Kissamou, Kato Daratso, Kavros, Kolymbari, Kournas, Malathiros, Maleme, Paleochora, Platanias, Sfakia, Sougia, Stalos, Tavronitis, Vamos.
+►The main regions prefecture of Chania are Agia Marina, Agia Roumeli, Almyrida-Plaka, Chania City, Georgioupoli, Gerani, Kalamaki, Kalathas, Kalyves, Kasteli-Kissamou, Kato Daratso, Kavros, Kolympari, Kournas, Malathiros, Maleme, Paleochora, Platanias, Sfakia, Sougia, Stalos, Tavronitis.